dwallet-labs/dwallet-network/docs/docs/developers-guide/getting-started/examples/broadcast-ether-tx.md

     // @ts-ignore
     const pubkeyhex = Buffer.from(dwallet?.data?.content?.fields['public_key'].slice(1)).toString('hex');

-    // The public key is actually compress so we uncompress it var ec = new elliptic.ec('secp256k1');
+    // The public key is in its compressed form so we uncompress it, as the address is derived from the uncompressed public key. var ec = new elliptic.ec('secp256k1');
     var publicKeyUncompressed = ec.keyFromPublic(pubkeyhex, 'hex').getPublic(false, 'hex');

-    // First two bytes are ...
-TODO: REMOVE? let pubkey = Buffer.from(publicKeyUncompressed.slice(2), 'hex');
+    let pubkey = Buffer.from(publicKeyUncompressed, 'hex');

     // Here we are doing keccak256 hashing of our ECDSA public key const ethereumAddress = ethers.getAddress(ethers.keccak256(pubkey).slice(-40));